reimagined/resolve/docs/api/monitoring/monitoring.md

 | [`getMetrics`](#getmetrics)     | Get a list of collected metrics.                                                           |
 | [`clearMetrics`](#clearmetrics) | Clear the list of collected metrics.                                                       |

-All of the listed functions except for `publish` have a default implementation in the base package.

 ### `error`

-Registers an occurred error.
-The default implementation increments the count of the `"Errors"` metric.

 ### `execution`

-Registers an execution of an operation.
-The default implementation increments the count of the `"Executions"` metric.

 ### `duration`

-Registers the duration of an operation.
-The default implementation ads the specified value in milliseconds to the `"Duration"` metric.

 ### `time`